|02-24-2011, 01:43 PM||#1|

 Since Tom’s idea of Roughing-It is to stay at a three-star hotel, our plan was to stay in motels.
 Our route would take us pretty far from civilization at times so we thought it was wise to carry some basic camp gear.
 You never know when a breakdown or navigation error might force a night out in the bush.
 The gear was packed, the bikes were serviced and we were off.

-My Photo Gallery & Can you stand one more Idaho ride report?
+(2010) Can you stand one more Idaho Road Report?

 |Thread Tools||Search this Thread|